Willem-Alexander of the Netherlands: Early life and education

 Willem-Alexander was born on 27 April 1967 at Academic Hospital Utrecht (now known as the University Medical Center Utrecht) in Utrecht.
 He is the first child of Princess Beatrix (later Queen) and Prince Claus, and the first grandchild of Queen Juliana and Prince Bernhard.
 He was the first male Dutch royal baby since the birth of Prince Alexander in 1851, and the first immediate male heir since Alexander's death in 1884.

 From birth, Willem-Alexander has held the titles Prince of the Netherlands (Prins der Nederlanden), Prince of Orange-Nassau, and Jonkheer of Amsberg.
 He was baptised as a member of the Dutch Reformed Church on 2 September 1967 in Saint Jacob's Church in The Hague.
 His godparents are his maternal grandfather Prince Bernhard of Lippe-Biesterfeld, his paternal grandmother Gösta Freiin von dem Bussche-Haddenhausen, Prince Ferdinand von Bismarck, former Prime Minister Jelle Zijlstra, Jonkvrouw Renée Röell, and Queen Margrethe II.

 He had two younger brothers: Prince Friso (1968–2013) and Prince Constantijn (b.
 1969).
 He lived with his family at the castle Drakensteyn in the hamlet Lage Vuursche near Baarn from his birth until 1981, when they moved to the larger palace Huis ten Bosch in The Hague.
 His mother, Beatrix, became Queen of the Netherlands in 1980, after his grandmother Juliana abdicated.
 He then received the title of Prince of Orange as heir apparent to the throne of the Kingdom of the Netherlands at the age of 13.

 Willem-Alexander attended local state primary school Nieuwe Baarnse Elementary School in Baarn from 1973 to 1979.
 He went to two different state secondary schools (the Baarns Lyceum in Baarn from 1979 to 1981 and the Eerste Vrijzinnig Christelijk Lyceum in The Hague from 1981 to 1983) and the private sixth-form college United World College of the Atlantic in Wales (1983 to 1985), where he received his International Baccalaureate.

 After his military service from 1985 to 1987, Willem-Alexander studied history at Leiden University from 1987 onwards and received his Master of Arts degree (doctorandus) in 1993.
 His final thesis was on the Dutch response to France's decision under President Charles de Gaulle to leave NATO's integrated command structure.

-Willem-Alexander speaks English, Spanish, French, and German (his father's native language) in addition to his native Dutch.
+Willem-Alexander speaks English, Spanish (his wife's native language), French, and German (his father's native language), in addition to his native Dutch.